 Our scale drawings are a great tool to help your client visualize your design and can be used in several ways.
 You can show your client multiple options for window treatment styles.

-Even though the faux roman shade with inset trim at the hem was the most expensive, that was the client’s final choice.
+Even though the faux roman shade with inset trim was the most expensive, that was the client’s final choice.
 Visualization and loss aversion were certainly factors in this decision.
 Check out the after photo….
 We think the client made a great decision, don’t you?

 Scale Drawings – Multiple Fabrics